dmitrii-s-frontend/test-task-2/README.md

   10. Use raster images and backgrounds in WEBP format.
 When exporting, focus on a high-quality, clear picture with the smallest possible kb size.

 You can view the web page here: https://dmitrii-s-frontend.github.io/test-task-2/

+DISCLAIMER
+1. This project is following the terms: https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#educational-exercises
+2. This project is not associated with the original site https://pplk.ru/doma/# and was only created for educational purposes.
+3. This page DOESN'T collect or use any user data.
+4. Page IMITATES collecting and sending data for demonstration purposes using MirageJS library: https://miragejs.com/